-The disaggregation-aggregation algorithms described below are found in: Routing/ Noah_distr_routing.F
+The disaggregation-aggregation algorithms described below are found in: Routing/ Noah\distr\routing.F

 This section details the implementation of a subgrid aggregation/disaggregation scheme in WRF-Hydro.
-The disaggregation-aggregation routines are activated when routing of overland flow or subsurface flow is active and the specified routing grid increment is different from that of the land surface model grid.
+The disaggregation-aggregation routines are activated when routing of either overland flow or subsurface flow is active and the specified routing grid increment is different from that of the land surface model grid.
 Routing in WRF-Hydro is 'switchactivated' through the declaration of parameter switches in the primary model namelist that are described in Appendix A1.
 In WRF-Hydro subgrid aggregation/disaggregation is used to represent overland and subsurface flow processes on grid scales much finer than the native land surface model grid.
 Hence, only routing is represented within a subgrid framework.
-It is certainly possible to use the same subgrid methodology to run the entire land surface model and routing schemes at finer resolutions than those at which forcing data, either from analyses or numerical models, is provided.
+It is possible to run both the land surface model and the routing model components on the same grid.
+This effectively means that the aggregation factor between the grids has a value of 1.0.
+It is also possible to use the same subgrid methodology to run the entire land surface model and routing schemes at finer resolutions than those at which forcing data, either from analyses or numerical models, is provided.
+While WRF-Hydro v3.0 is not currently set up to do this, modification of the input data subroutines to accommodate regridding and downscaling of forcing data prior to use by the land surface model is feasible and is a feature of ongoing development.
 This following section describes the aggregation/disaggregation methodology in the context of a 'subgrid' routing implementation.